Kipr4s/spotifyapi-python/README.md

 now go to "https://www.spotify.com/account/overview/" in there you will find username paste all of that info in to the code and you all done

+dont forget to download imgs and change path to imgs

 Username is on 54 line
 client_id is on 55 line
 client_secret is on 56 line